ryanw-data/analytics_insights/README.md

 #### Database Layer

-The primary source for this application is the Tableau Server's metadata AKA the workgroup database stored in a PostgresSQL database.
+The primary source for this application is the Tableau Server's metadata AKA the workgroup database.
 You can read more about this datasource [here](https://help.tableau.com/current/server/en-us/data_dictionary.htm "Tableau Documentation").

 Data is extracted from the workgroup database using custom SQL to create a logical data model within Tableau "DataModel".

 #### DataModel Layer

-Each table in the Tableau logical data model is represented as a row on the below table, and each table/row has a SQL query.
+Each table in the Tableau logical data model is represented as a row on the below table, and each table/row has a SQL query in /SQL/*

 | Table Name | Description | Code |
 | ------ | ------ | ------ |